Antiques and Collectibles Insurance

 Whether you have just one piece of antique furniture, or a house full, one item or an entire collection it’s important you insure it properly.

-It’s not always necessary to have a bespoke policy, but it’s important you understand whether your home insurance policy provides you with the cover you need to fully protect your collection.
-To find out more read our FAQs.
+It’s not always necessary to have a bespoke policy to insure your antiques, but it’s important you understand whether your home insurance policy provides you with the cover you need to fully protect your collection.
+Home insurance policies generally have a sub-limit for antiques and collectibles within the definition of ‘contents’.
+It’s important that you review this to ensure it’s enough for your pieces.

 How do I get the best insurance policy for my collection?